 If you’re seeing this page it’s probably because I sent you here to download the development version of WP Super Cache.
 If I asked you to download this then I’m quite confident that it won’t do anything bad to your server but I can’t guarantee it.

 This is a zip file containing the bleeding edge code I’m working on.
 That does mean it might be unstable.
 It might crash your server.
 But it probably won’t.
 It might even fix the bug you’re experiencing.

 What you will find here is code that I’m working on, that possibly fixes bugs mentioned in the forum and that may have new features.
-The zip file is generated every 20 minutes or so from the source code.

 To install the development version: